GQCG/GQCP/README.md

 ```
 cmake -DBUILD_DOCS=ON ..
 ```
 a custom `docs` target will be configured.
-After the documentation is compiled
+After the documentation is compiled through
 ```
 make docs
 ```

-the html documentation can be found in the docs/html directory of the build (start with the index.html file).
+the HTML documentation can be found in the `docs/html` directory inside the `build` directory.
+Navigating the documentation is easiest if you start with the index.html file.